 Active Directory integration with the Vertiv-branded and Geist-branded Interchangeable Monitoring Device (IMD) allows users to authenticate and authorize at the IMD's web and CLI interface using their enterprise Active Directory credentials.
-The user will be designated into one of the three IMD roles based on the user's Active Directory security group.
+The user will also be authorized into one of three IMD roles based upon an Active Directorysecurity group the user is a member of.
 These roles are: